tjungbauer/blog-gitops-project-onboarding/README.md

 Any customer is a separate folder and any customer can have one or more Namespaces (Projects).
 I am using the name of the application as separator, for example **my-main-app**.
 Below the application folder a folder for each cluster is created to distinguish the configuration for different clusters, for example **cluster-local**.
 Finally, in this folder a quite large **values.yaml** can be found that defines everything that is required for the project onboarding.

 The following ApplicationSet uses the files in **customer-projects/******/values.yaml** to fetch the parameters.
-It generates an Application named "<customer-name>-<path-name>" and uses the Helm Chart [Project Onboarding](https://github.com/tjungbauer/openshift-cluster-bootstrap/clusters/all/project-onboarding) as source, providing two values-files:
+It generates an Application named "<customer-name>-<path-name>" and uses the Helm Chart [Project Onboarding](https://github.com/tjungbauer/openshift-cluster-bootstrap/tree/main/clusters/all/project-onboarding) as source, providing two values-files:

-- **values-global.yaml**: defines global values, currently the Namespace of the 2nd Argo CD instance only.
+- **values-global.yaml**: defines global values, currently the Namespace of the an application scoped GitOps instance and a list of environments.
 - the **values.yaml** of the appropriate folder.

 ```yaml